First a definition: “Parallel Prototyping” is where multiple design concepts are evaluated before beginning an iterative design process.

 As the authors noted, these findings could impact both how marketers should approach creative challenges, and how educators teach design.

-User Experience, Web Development and tagged parallel prototyping, serial prototyping, user centered design, web design.
+Technology, User Experience, Web Development and tagged parallel prototyping, serial prototyping, user centered design, web design.
 Bookmark the permalink.